-GREATER VANCOUVER AREA

-Affordability

-RBC affordability measure - aggregate

-Source: RBC Economics Research, Brookfield RPS, Statistics Canada, Bank of Canada, Royal LePage Housing affordability is extremely poor and poses a major challenge to Vancouver-area buyers.
+GREATER VANCOUVER AREA Affordability RBC affordability measure - aggregate Ownership costs as % of household income, Vancouver 100 90 40 1981 1983 1985 1987 1989 1991 1993 1995 1997 1999 2001 2003 2005 2007 2009 2011 2013 2015 2017 2019 Source: RBC Economics, RPS, Statistics Canada, Bank of Canada, Royal LePage Housing affordability is extremely poor and poses a major challenge to Vancouver-area buyers.
 Despite improving since late-2018, affordability issues affect all market segments.
 Single-family homes are the segment where the strains are the most intense.
 While multiple layers of policy actions taken since 2016 addressed earlier overheated conditions, they provided only limited affordability relief to date.
 Existing home market balance Sales-to-new listings ratio

-Source: RBC Economics Research, Canadian Real Estate Association A material rebound in resale activity this summer helped rebalance demand-supply conditions.
-The sales-to-new listings ratio almost doubled since April.
-The tightening of conditions so far has slowed the pace of price decline in the area.
-It should begin to boost prices in the period ahead.
-Months of inventory
+Source: RBC Economics, Canadian Real Estate Association A material rebound in resale activity since summer helped rebalance demand-supply conditions.
+The sales-to-new listings ratio surged to seller's market territory in recent months.
+The tightening of conditions so far has slowed the pace of annual price decline in the area though year-over-year increases should emerge soon Months of inventory

-Source: RBC Economics Research, Canadian Real Estate Association The inventory of homes for sale in BC is now declining and no longer poses a threat.
-The number of months' inventory in the province fell from 7.0 in March 2019 to 4.9 in September-below the long-run average of 5.8.
-The Real Estate Board of Greater Vancouver reports a continued rise in active listings (up a small 2.7% year-over-year in September) though the rate of accumulation eased dramatically in recent months (listings were up 52% year-over-year in March).
-Rental vacancy rate %, purpose-built apartment buildings of three units or more, Vancouver 1989 1991 1993 1995 1997 1999 2001 2003 2005 2007 2009 2011 2013 2015 2017 Source: RBC Economics Research, CMHC Vancouver's rental market shows no evidence of any looming surplus that would cause concerns for the home ownership market.
+Source: RBC Economics , Canadian Real Estate Association The inventory of homes for sale in BC has been drawn down below-average levels.
+The number of months' inventory in the province fell from 7.0 in March 2019 to 4.8 in January 2020-below the long-run average of 5.8.
+According to the Real Estate Board of Greater Vancouver, active listings have plummeted since summer (they were down 20% from a year ago in January) and are now at their lowest level in almost two years.
+Rental vacancy rate

+Source: RBC Economics, CMHC Vancouver's rental market shows no evidence of any looming surplus that would cause concerns for the home ownership market.